Mikapall/Demon-s-Souls-SL1-Repository/index.md

 - A speedrun will start on the tutorial.

+- **Emulation and PS3:** In the case speedruns using emulators instead of PS3 appear, they will be categorized differently due to FPS and hardware differences.

 - **Vanguard is mandatory** / **Death by tutorial Dragon God is mandatory**

 #### Speediest Monumentals